aws-samples/foundation-model-benchmarking-tool/README.md

 1. Faster result file download at the end of a test run.
 1. `Phi-3-mini-4k-instruct` configuration file.
 1. Tokenizer and misc. bug fixes.

-### v1.0.47
-1. Run `FMBench` as a Docker container.
-1. Bug fixes for GovCloud support.
-1. Updated README for EKS cluster creation.

 [Release history](./release_history.md)